aeakett/dotfiles/theme-README.md

    - To change themes, `stow -D` your current theme first.
    - Forgot which theme you currently have stowed?
 Check `~/.config/.dotTheme`.
 - If you're running `mc` or `btop`, you'll need to select the appropriate theme the first time you run the application.
+- It's probably best if your terminal (PuTTY, Alacritty, iTerm2, etc.) also uses that theme.